yoctoproject/poky/documentation/brief-yoctoprojectqs/index.rst

           meta-toolchain
           meta-ide-support

-      You can also run generated qemu images with a command like 'runqemu qemux86-64'
+      You can also run generated QEMU images with a command like 'runqemu qemux86-64'

    Among other things, the script creates the :term:`Build Directory`, which is ``build`` in this case and is located in the :term:`Source Directory`.
 After